aplteam/Tatin/docs/SyntaxReference.md

 `y` might be URL of a Tatin server or a Registry alias (embraced by `[]`).

-By default all tags of all packages are returned.
+By default all tags of all packages are returned as a two-column matrix:

+* `[;1]` carries the name of the tags
+* `[;2]` carries the number of occurencies of that tag

 Optionally `⍺` can be specified.
 Must be a namespace that might contain a variable `tags` which may specify one or more tags (simple comma-separated text vector).
 If that is the case only the tags shared by the packages that carry all of the specified tags will be returned.

 ### ListVersions